Informatievlaanderen/publicservice-registry/README.md

 ### Getting started

-TODO: More to come :)
+TODO: More to come! :)

 ### Generating documentation